Wilson's Snipe

 Diet

-The long, pointed bill of the common snipe helps it to probe in the mud for snails, small crustaceans, insects, larvae, and earthworms.
+The long, pointed bill of Wilson’s snipe helps it to probe in the mud for snails, small crustaceans, insects, larvae, and earthworms.
 It also eats some plant matter.

 Life Cycle

 The female lays four eggs in a grass-lined depression in a grass tussock.
-The chicks hatch after 18-20 days and fledge when they are 19-20 days old.
+The chicks hatch after 18-20 days and fledge (develop flight feathers) at 19-20 days old.

-The common snipe has a lifespan of around 3 years in the wild, although the oldest common snipe on record lived to be 18.2 years old.
+Wilson’s snipe has a lifespan of around 3 years in the wild.

 Behavior